 Storing Reclaimed Wood for DIY Projects

-When I start any DIY woodworking project, one of the challenges is knowing what bits of scrap wood are stored in my shed, and another challenge is being able to find and get to them easily.
+When I start any DIY woodworking project, one of the challenges is knowing what bits of scrap wood are stored in my shed, and another challenge is finding and getting to them easily.
 So the more efficiently I can store and retrieve off-cuts and unused wood from previous DIY projects and previously salvaged and reclaimed wood, the less I need to fork out to buy new wood.

 I'm sure many other home DIY enthusiasts who use a lot of wood in their home projects have similar problems and dilemmas.
 This article looks at some of the problems of safely storing salvaged wood.
-I will describe my short-term storage solution, and also how I may turn it into a longer-term storage solution.
+I will describe my short-term storage solution and how I may turn it into a longer-term one.
 Perhaps some of my ideas will give you ideas (or food for thought).
 If so, please share your thoughts in the comments section below.

 Where and How to Store Scrap Wood

 There is no single or simple answer to this problem.
-Scrap wood, salvaged wood and wood off-cuts come in all shapes and sizes, and quantities.
-Over time, the quantity, shapes and sizes of the scrap wood you’ve shoved to one corner or the back of your home workshop will change.
-So it’s no good making custom-made shelves or racks for what you currently have, when in six months or a year’s time the bits of scrap wood you’ve accumulated may begin overflowing the storage racks you've built.
+Scrap wood, salvaged wood, and wood off-cuts come in all shapes, sizes, and quantities.
+Over time, the quantity, shapes, and sizes of the scrap wood you've shoved to one corner or the back of your home workshop will change.
+So it's no good making custom-made shelves or racks for what you currently have when in six months or a year's time, the bits of scrap wood you've accumulated may begin overflowing the storage racks you've built.